-Marek Petruš leads policy communications advisory practice as director and senior policy expert at OGResearch, a Prague based consulting firm.
-He advises central banks across Eastern Europe, Caucasus and Central Asia, and Africa on making their policies more transparent and on modernising their communications.
-Mr Petruš has a combination of experience in both managing central bank communications and covering central banks as a business journalist.
-His expertise stems from an assignment as director of Communications and later chancellor at the Czech National Bank (CNB), preceded by a career with the world’s leading news media companies, including Reuters and the Wall Street Journal.
+Marek Petruš is an external relations manager with expertise in financial and economic policy communications who has served as an advisor to top monetary policymakers including governors in the Czech Republic as well as more than a dozen low-to-middle income developing countries.
+He is currently affiliated with the Institute for Economic Education (INEV), the Czech Republic's leading non-for-profit economic education institute.
+He has advised central banks across Eastern Europe, Asia, and Africa on making their policies more transparent and on modernising their communications.
+His expertise and experience stems from an assignment as Director of Communications and later chancellor at the Czech National Bank (CNB), preceded by a career with the world’s leading news media companies, including Reuters and the Wall Street Journal.
 During his tenure, the Czech central bank upgraded its policy communications and brought its transparency and communication toolkit into line with global best practices.
-This helped solidify its standing as one of the world’s most transparent and best communicating central banks.
+This helped solidify its standing as one of the world's most transparent and best communicating central banks.

 Advisor in the Directorate of Financial Stability, Regulation and Resolution